frabits/frabit/README.md

 ## What is Frabit?

+Why named "Frabit"?
+It's consist of the first letter of "Fly" that mean speed and "rabbit" remove repeated letter 'b'.
+Crafty rabbit will ready three Caves.

 Frabit is a comprehensive platform for database and can be  used by the Developers and DBAs.
 The Frabit family consists of these components:

 - **Frabit Console**: A web-based GUI for developers and DBAs to manage the database.
 - **Frabit CLI (frabit-admin)**: The CLI to help developers integrate MySQL and PostgreSQL schema change into the existing CI/CD workflow.